MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-nested-virtualization.md

     - File and printer sharing
     - Windows management instrumentation (WMI-Out)

 2. Ensure the VM is in **running** state.
-Start the VM if it is not running.
+Start the VM if it isn't running.

     ![Screenshot of host vm running.](media/nested-vm/nested-vm-running-state.png)